Fannon/mobo-documentation/Modeling/hardware-tutorial.md

 required:
   - brand
   - modelName

-abstract: true
 ```

 The abstract model contains two required fields that will be shared by all other Hardware Models.
-Since it's defined as abstract, it will not be created in the wiki.
+Since it's defined as `$abstract: true`, it will not be created in the wiki.

 Create `/model/HardwareModel/NetworkPrinterModel.yaml` with the following content: